RzayevGara/Epic-Games-Vue/README.md

 <h1 align="center" style="margin-top: 0px;">Epic Games Store Clone :computer:</h1>

-## :warning:	Project is Under Development.
+## :warning:	“Epic Game clone” consept website created for only portfolio showcase.
+This website is not in use on web or somewhere.

 ## Used in this Project:
 ```